Delivering the Young Leaders' Scheme

 The Scheme is available to all Explorer Scouts where they volunteer alongside adult leaders in a Squirrel Drey, Beaver Colony, Cub Pack or Scout Troop.
 ESYLs are very much part of the leadership team and should play an active part in the planning and running of the section.

 As part of the Scheme, the ESYL completes 11 training modules, which focus on the key aspects they need to work with young people and which will also provide them with valuable skills for life.
 They will look at topics such as how to confidently run games and activities, different types of leadership, how to create a positive and inclusive environment, first aid, and how to talk about all of the skills they are gaining through doing the Scheme.
 They will also complete four missions, which put these skills into practice in the section.
-This is very similar to the validation part of Adult training and in supporting an ESYL you are helping to train and guide the adult leaders of the future.
+This is very similar to the validation part of Adult learning and in supporting an ESYL you are helping to train and guide the adult leaders of the future.

 Once the ESYL has had all off the modules and missions signed off by an adult volunteer in Scouting, they will have completed the Scheme and will receive their ESYL belt buckle to wear with pride.